Brooklyn Honors Floyd With Memorial and March to Manhattan

 BROOKLYN (CN) — As over a week of daily protests sparked by the police killing of George Floyd in Minneapolis continued across New York City, Mayor Bill de Blasio was met with booing from demonstrators at a memorial march in Brooklyn on Thursday afternoon.

-Before the mayor even spoke, a crowd of over a 1,000 chanted “De Blasio, go home!”, clapping to the beat the mayor as crossed the stage in Cadman Plaza park in downtown Brooklyn.
+Before the mayor even spoke, a crowd of over a 1,000 chanted “De Blasio, go home!”, clapping to the beat as the mayor crossed the stage in Cadman Plaza park in downtown Brooklyn.

 The memorial event’s organizer, the Rev. Kevin McCall, repeatedly urged the crowd to honor Floyd’s family by giving respect to the mayor as he and first lady Chirlane McCray approached the microphone, but many in the crowd booed furiously.